arcadellama/plex-nowplaying/README.md

                  --file   Point to a XML file for debugging

+### Why can you add more than one Plex host?
+This is for checking the same host that might have a different address, depending on your setting.
+E.g., on a notebook you might have both a LAN address and also the Wireguard address. **It is not intended to poll more than one Plex server at a time.** While you certainly could, the script will stop once it finds a working Plex server.

 ### Exit Codes
 -   0     Everything works
 -   1     Something went wrong